lasso-js/gulp-lasso/README.md

 # gulp-lasso

 Gulp plugin for [Lasso.js](https://github.com/lasso-js/lasso).
-Replaces references to non-optimized scripts or stylesheets into a set of HTML files.
+Replaces references to scripts or stylesheets into a set of HTML files.

 ## Usage